Queen's Park and the Da Vinci Initiative

 Funded by the European Community, and administered in Scotland by the SFA, the Initiative aims to offer young footballers a gateway to a career in the game.

-It also aims to broaden their education by allowing them to sample other countries’ cultures at first hand.
+It offers an annual two-week training camp in a variety of European countries, and also aims to broaden the young players’ education by allowing them to sample other countries’ cultures at first hand.

 It’s normally restricted to full-time professional clubs, but Queen’s Park has been successful in obtaining a place on the project every year since 2010 - a testament to the quality of the youth programme at the club.
 We will again be taking part in 2015, heading back to the Spanish base we enjoyed earlier this year.